For Participants

 • It is essential that you show regular commitment, and that you complete the majority of the required hours in your own time.

-• Your Coordinator can guide you when choosing an activity, but make sure you choose an activity that you are interested in and that you can devote your time to.
+• Your Compass Facilitator can guide you when choosing an activity, but make sure you choose an activity that you are interested in and that you can devote your time to.

 • You must gain a good knowledge of the activity’s rules and safety requirements.